May 4, 2016

 - Can only carry 8 passengers.

-Learn more about the Aviva ride sharing coverage here or contact your insurance broker.
+Learn more about the Aviva ride sharing coverage here or contact your insurer.

 As more cities embrace ride-sharing services, insurers will most likely develop new, innovative insurance products to keep customers – both drivers and riders – safe and protected.